 HMB395Y0 Global Migration and Health – Perspectives from the Field

+Over the past several decades, the reorganization of production and labour markets resulting from economic globalization, widening socio-economic inequities, conflict, natural disasters, environmental degradation and, more recently, climate change have combined to become increasingly significant forces shaping both internal and international migration.
 HMB395Y0 adopts an interdisciplinary approach to introduce students to human migration as an increasingly significant contemporary global phenomenon and a fundamental determinant of health.
-Impacted by and interacting with other structural determinants of health, migration influences the health status of those who move and of individuals, communities, and entire societies in countries of origin, transit, and resettlement, presenting significant challenges in terms of both policy development and health care organization and delivery.
-Incorporating scholarly work from the fields of public health, the social sciences, law, and human rights, the course is based on readings, small-group and plenary discussions, lectures, and experiential activities.
+Impacted by and interacting with other structural determinants of health, migration influences the health status of those who move and of individuals, communities, and entire societies in countries of origin, transit, and resettlement.
+Incorporating scholarly work from the fields of public health, the social sciences, law, and human rights, the course adopts an interdisciplinary approach and is based on readings, small-group and plenary discussions, lectures, small-group independent projects, and experiential activities.
 As Mexico is at the same time the country with the largest number of emigrants in the world, a major migration route, and an increasingly important migration destination, it represents an ideal location for a course of this nature.
-By taking this course, students will have the opportunity to acquire a more direct understanding of the experience of both international and internal migrants, the communities who host them, and the organizations that work to support them, than the one they would get by taking a comparable course offered on campus, in Toronto, due to the relative geographic isolation of Canada and the particular features of the Canadian immigration system.
+By taking this course, students will have the opportunity to acquire a direct understanding of the experience of both international and internal migrants, the communities who host them, and the organizations that work to support them.

 Learning Outcomes